sarahbaker/www.bakertunes.com/_pianomusic/it-changes-around-me.md

 It feels as if the world is rapidly transforming and changing.
 Simple things that were so insignificant are now transformed in a disturbing way.
 There is a longing for the restoration of the familiar.

 *It changes around me* is a piece that unexpectedly shifts and moves tonality and merges dissonance with resolution as if describing that sense of yearning in the midst of transition.

+I am very grateful to pianist, Yuki Negishi, for recording this for me.